Drug Use and Abuse Policy

 In the event of an investigation by the School staff into suspected or apparent drug use or drug possession, due processes will be followed with as much discretion as is possible in the circumstances.
-Housemasters will be involved from the outset in the interests of providing maximum pastoral care to students and families during a difficult time.
+Heads of Schoolwill be involved from the outset in the interests of providing maximum pastoral care to students and families during a difficult time.

 8.NOTIFICATION OF POLICE

 In the event of a suspected or apparent drug offence being notified to police, the School will ensure that any student under such investigation will receive due and adequate representation.
 Heads of School or other pastoral care teachers may accompany students to any interviews to give background on the student.
 The parents or guardians of any student so concerned will be notified as soon as possible in this event.